Helena Třeštíková: Career

 In 1969–1975, she studied documentary film at FAMU.
-He first film was Zázrak (1975) While searching for a topic for her work, she was interested in the development of human personalities and destinies over a long time horizon, so in 1980 she began filming Manželské etudy ("Marriage Stories") using the so-called time-lapse method, in which she followed the destinies of several married couples for six years.
+Her first film was Zázrak (1975).
+While searching for a topic for her work, she was interested in the development of human personalities and destinies over a long time horizon, so in 1980 she began filming Manželské etudy ("Marriage Stories") using the so-called time-lapse method, in which she followed the destinies of several married couples for six years.
 She also used this method to film her other documentaries (also following the fates of various people), which won many awards.

-From 2017, Třeštíková is a university teacher at FAMU, working in the documentary film department.
+Since 2017, Třeštíková is a university teacher at FAMU, working in the documentary film department.

 In 2019, Třeštíková became a member of the Academy of Motion Picture Arts and Sciences that decides the awarding of the Academy Awards (Oscars).
 She is also member of the European Film Academy.

 Selected works

 Her most successful documentary films include: